isomerpages/nparks-heritagetrees/_heritage-roads/Heritage Roads/South Buona Vista Road.md

 Vista Road used to offer drivers stunning elevated sea views.
-Constructed before World War II, the ridges were the site of the famous battle of Pasir Panjang, which took place in February 1942 between the invading Japanese forces and the Malay Regiment, led by Lt.
-Adnan.&nbsp;</p>
+Constructed before World War II, the ridges were the site of the famous battle of Pasir Panjang, which took place in February 1942 between the invading Japanese forces and the Malay Regiment, led by Lieutenant Adnan Saidi.&nbsp;</p>
 <p></p>
 <div class="iframe-wrapper">
 <iframe height="315" width="460" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/XFgWx2bNBaM"></iframe>